huaminghuangtw/Second-Brain/My-Evergreen-Notes/Emotion Control.md

 Perspective is everything — it's not what happens to you, but how you react to it.
 Go laugh in the places you have cried — change the narrative.

+It's not what you *look at* that matters.
+It's what you *see* that matters.

 Progressive Aggression

 You are not your feelings.